JohanAlvedal/PumpSteer/README.md

 - Ramped braking
 - Forecast-aware decisions

-➡️ Do not expect 1.6.6 behavior
+➡️ Do not expect behavior identical to 1.6.6

 ---